Respiratory Therapist Salary USA 2026: Complete Guide

 Q: Do respiratory therapists earn more than nurses?

-A: Registered nurses earn more than respiratory therapists.
+A: Registered nurses earn similarly to respiratory therapists.
 RN average is $75,000.
 Respiratory therapist average is $71,000.
 Both offer stable healthcare careers.

 Q: How do respiratory therapists compare to physicians?